-The Company had MKD 1,254,440 thousand deposits (including call deposits) and cash in bank as at 31 December 2018, 1% rise in market interest rate would have caused (ceteris paribus) the interest received to increase with approximately MKD 12,544 thousand annually, while similar decrease would have caused the same decrease in interest received.
-The amount of deposits (including call deposits) and cash in bank is MKD 1,185,636 thousand as at 31 December 2017, therefore 1% rise in market interest rate would have caused (ceteris paribus) the interest received to increase with approximately MKD 11,856 thousand annually, while similar decrease would have caused the same decrease in interest received.
-The amount of market interest rate would have caused (ceteris paribus) the interest received to increase with approximately MKD 11,856 thousand annually, while similar decrease would have caused the same decrease in interest received.
+The Company had MKD 1,533,218 thousand cash in banks as at 31 December 2019.
+1% rise in market interest rate would have caused (ceteris paribus) the interest received to increase with approximately MKD 15,332 thousand annually, while similar decrease would have caused the same decrease in interest received.
+Amount of deposits is MKD 1,254,440 thousand (including call deposits) and cash in bank as at 31 December 2018, therefore 1% rise in market interest rate would have caused (ceteris paribus) the interest received to increase with approximately MKD 12,544 thousand annually, while similar decrease would have caused the same decrease in interest received.